What you need to know about caching

 Cache-Control and Expires headers

-By default, edge servers do not honor these two response headers sent from the origin server.
-You can change that setting for specific objects.
-Enabling each header separately, or both.
-Once enabled, the edge network honors the following, and only the following, Cache Control
+By default, edge servers don’t honor these two response headers sent from the origin server.
+You can change this setting for specific objects by enabling each header individually, or both together with the Caching behavior.
+Once Honor origin Cache-Control and Expires is enabled, the edge network honors the Expires

 header directives: